Andrewmat/testing-hooks/README.md

 ## How to run

-This was bootstrapped with `create-react-app`, so basically what you need to do after cloning is just installing the packages and run the start script
+This was bootstrapped with `create-react-app`, so basically what you need to do after cloning is installing the packages and run the start script

 ```
 # HTTPS